 The influence of the monsoon declines to the North on the Tibetan Plateau (Tian et al., 2001, 2003, 2007).
-At the same time local moisture recycling on the central plateau becomes essential in keeping the regional water cycle active (Kurita and Ya-
+At the same time local moisture recycling on the central plateau becomes essential keeping the regional water cycle active (Kurita and

-- mada, 2008).
+Yamada, 2008).
 Their research highlights the importance of the boundary layer as a major source of the precipitated water during night-time and of locally generated convection.
-Convection and precipitation at Nam Co Lake are both influenced by the lake's water body (Li et al., 2009) and the complex topography (Maussion et al., 2011, 2014). - We previously investigated surface-atmosphere interactions, the development of mesoscale circulations and the evolution of convection in the Nam Co Lake basin.
-In Gerken et al. (2014) we applied a surface model (Gerken et al., 2012), coupled to the cloud-resolving ATHAM (Active Tracer High-resolution Atmospheric Model - Oberhuber et al., 1998; Herzog et al., 1998) and analysed convective triggering at Nam Co
+Convection and precipitation at Nam Co Lake are both influenced by the lake's water body (Li et al., 2009) and the complex topography (Maussion et al., 2011, 2014).

+We previously investigated surface-atmosphere interactions, the development of mesoscale circulations and the evolution of convection in the Nam Co Lake basin.
+In Gerken et al. (2014), we applied a surface model (Gerken et al., 2012), coupled to the cloud-resolving ATHAM (Active Tracer High-resolution Atmospheric Model - Oberhuber et al., 1998; Herzog et al., 1998) and analysed convective triggering at Nam Co Lake.
-Lake.
 It was shown that the model can reproduce the most important atmospheric dynamics of the Nam Co Basin.
 Subsequently, the impact of different atmospheric profiles on convection and precipitation was investigated (Gerken et al., 2013a).
 These studies highlighted the importance of surface-atmosphere interactions in the generation of precipitation and convection.

-Observed Bowen-ratios at Nam Co station vary from 3 to 0.5, with maximum latent heat fluxes exceeding 400 Wm^{-2} during wet conditions (Gerken et al., 2012).
+Observed Bowen ratios at Nam Co station vary from 3 to 0.5, with maximum latent heat fluxes exceeding $400 \,\mathrm{W}\,\mathrm{m}^{-2}$ during wet conditions (Gerken et al., 2012).
 As a consequence Nam Co Lake can be classified as a semi-arid transitional region with strong soil moisture-climate coupling (Seneviratne et al., 2010).
-While the existence

-- of feedbacks between land-surface moisture, rainfall and convection development is well known, there is disagreement on the dominating processes and the sign of the resulting feedback (Barthlott et al., 2011).
-Following the mechanism by Pal and Eltahir (2001), increased soil moisture increases the boundary layer's total convective available energy and lowers the lifting condensation level.
-Both increase moist convection. - At the same time, decreased solar radiation input due to larger cloud cover can reduce the available energy and thus convective development (Seneviratne et al., 2010; Pal and Eltahir, 2001; Pan et al., 1996).
-While soil-moisture atmosphere interactions occur on many different spatial and temporal scales, interactions on the seasonal scale are well documented (e.g. Fischer et al., 2007).
-Interactions on shorter time scales are less - 20 well understood.
-Clark et al. (2004) has shown that moisture variability on the 10 kmscale can induce regional circulations that enhance convection.
-Due to the localized convection triggering on the Tibetan Plateau, such processes might also play a role for precipitation at Nam Co Lake.
+While the existence of feedbacks between land-surface moisture, rainfall and convective development is well known, there is disagreement on the dominating processes and the sign of the resulting feedback (Barthlott et al., 2011).
+Following the mechanism by Pal and Eltahir (2001), increased soil moisture increases the boundary layer's total convective available energy and lowers the lifting condensation level; both increase moist convection.
+At the same time, decreased solar radiation input due to larger cloud cover can reduce the available energy and thus convective development (Seneviratne et al., 2010; Pal and Eltahir, 2001; Pan et al., 1996).
+While soil moistureatmosphere interactions occur on many different spatial and temporal scales, interactions on the seasonal scale are well documented (e.g. Fischer et al., 2007).
+Taylor et al. (2012) showed that the likelihood of convective precipitation over wet soils was increased.
+Interactions on shorter timescales are less well understood.
+Clark et al. (2004) have demonstrated that moisture variability on the 10 km scale can induce regional circulations that enhance convection.
+Additional evidence for the influence of soil-moisture-induced mesoscale circulations on convective development was found in observational (Taylor et al., 2007) and modelling studies (e.g. Cheng and Cotton, 2004; Garcia-Carreras et al., 2010).
+Due to the localised convection triggering on the Tibetan Plateau, such processes might also play a role for precipitation at Nam Co Lake.

-Compared to studies over flat terrain, much less is known about soil-moisture convection feedbacks above complex topography.
+Compared to studies over flat terrain, much less is known about soil moisture-convection feedbacks above complex topography.
 Hohenegger et al. (2009) found a dependence on the model resolution in the Alpine region.
 Convection permitting resolutions led to predominantly negative feedbacks, caused by the presence of a stable layer above the boundary layer, while lower resolutions with parameterized convection showed positive feedbacks.
-Similarly, Barthlott et al. (2011) and Hauck et al. (2011) found considerable feedbacks between soil-moisture and precipitation, but with a variable sign of the feedback.
+Similarly, Barthlott et al. (2011) and Hauck et al. (2011) found considerable feedbacks between soil moisture and precipitation, but with a variable sign of the feedback.
 They identified convective inhibition as a major cause.